 Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
-I considered Applicant's honorable military service and the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
+I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
 I conclude Applicant has not met his burden of proof and persuasion.
 He did not mitigate the financial considerations security concerns or establish his eligibility for a security clearance.